-1. Advertise to millennials on social media
+1. Advertise to Millennials on Social Media

-This younger generation is always connected on smartphones, and often look toward social media for networking and job searching.
+You should be using social media to advertise to all drivers, but especially millennials.
+This younger generation is always connected on smartphones, and often look to social media for networking and job searching.

-2. Streamline the application process
+2. Streamline the Application Process

 3. Prioritize Work-Life Balance